-Table 4: Estimation for SV model parameters to estimate Bitcoin, using data cloning and MCMC methods.
+Table 4: Estimates of the SV model parameters to estimate Bitcoin, using the data-cloning and MCMC methods.

-As expected, the data cloning and MCMC algorithms provide close values for all parameters except for ση.
+As expected, the data-cloning and MCMC algorithms provided close values for all parameters except for ση.
 This is probably due to a high standard error in the MCMC method.
-Note that all parameters except ϕ have lower estimation errors in the estimates obtained through Data Cloning.
+Note that all parameters except ϕ have lower estimation errors in the estimates obtained through data cloning.

 All the parameters are significant at 5%, according to the credible intervals.
-The parameter b represents the effect of the lagged return in the expected value of the return and in this case a negative value has been obtained. ϕ is the first order coefficient of the log equation volatility (4) while ση is moderating the effect of disturbance in the log-volatility equation (4).
-Finally, σ∗2 is the constant coefficient of variance and it takes a small value of the volatility overall, which will be increased by ϕ and ση.
+The parameter b represents the effect of the lagged return in the expected value of the return, and in this case, a negative value was obtained. ϕ is the first-order coefficient of the log-volatility equation (4) while ση moderates the effect of disturbance in the log-volatility equation (4).
+Finally, σ∗2 is the constant coefficient of variance and represents a small part of the total volatility, to which are added ϕ and ση.

-The value of ϕ is significant, providing an evidence of volatility clustering.
+The value of ϕ is significant, providing evidence of volatility clustering.
 However, its value is relatively low, suggesting that there is not a substantial persistence of volatility across consecutive periods.
-At the same time, the value of ση is quite high and significant, which means that the volatility of a period is strongly affected by the shocks of the same period, increasing the value of the variance.
-That implies that the volatility process is less easily predictable.
-Finally, b takes a negative value, indicating that the profitability in differences of one period negatively affects the profitability of the following period.
+At the same time, the value of ση is quite high and significant, which means that the volatility of a period is strongly affected by the shocks within that period, increasing the value of the variance.
+That implies that the course of the volatility is less easily predictable.
+Finally, b is negative, indicating that the differences in profitability within one period negatively affect the profitability of the following period.
 Therefore, we can conclude the following:

 The negative value of b implies that returns from one period have a negative impact on the returns of the subsequent period.

-The variance exhibits a generally high level, showing little dependence on the variance of the previous period but significant sensitivity to shocks occurring in the current period.
+The variance is generally high, showing little dependence on the variance of the previous period but significant sensitivity to shocks occurring in the current period.

-These parameters enable the construction of equations for predicting the subsequent values using a one-step prediction method.
-This approach involves using the actual values from the previous period to generate predictions for returns.
-For constructing the next values in the series, the true value of the required lag (in this case, one) is used.
-Similarly, a lag is required for volatility, but since volatility is unobservable, the estimated value is employed in this context.
+These parameters allow equations to be constructed for predicting subsequent values using a one-step prediction method.
+This involves using the actual values from the previous period to generate predictions for returns.
+The true value of the required lag (in this case, 1) is used to construct the next values in the series.
+Similarly, a lag is required for volatility, but since volatility is unobservable, the estimated value is used here.

-Figure 3: Bitcoin returns vs. estimations of Bitcoin returns by using SV model estimated by data cloning algorithm.
+Figure 3: Bitcoin returns vs. estimates of Bitcoin returns generated using the SV model estimated by the data-cloning algorithm.

-Figure 3 displays the predictions of bitcoin returns obtained through SV modeling compared to the actual bitcoin returns.
-The figure demonstrates the model’s ability to generate accurate one-step predictions for future values in this series.
+Figure 3 displays the predicted Bitcoin returns obtained through SV modeling compared to the actual Bitcoin returns.
+It demonstrates the model’s ability to generate accurate one-step predictions for future values in this series.

-Modeling bitcoin returns using the SVM model estimated by data cloning method
+Modeling Bitcoin returns using the SVM model estimated by the data-cloning method

-The same dataset will also be modeled using the SVM model estimated through the data cloning algorithm introduced earlier.
-This model is expected to better incorporate the unob- servable behavior of volatility by considering its effects on both the return and its mean simul- taneously.
-Table 5 presents the estimated parameter values, their standard estimation errors, and the credible intervals.
-Additionally, it includes the parameter values estimated through MCMC and their corresponding standard errors.
+The same dataset was also modeled using the SVM model estimated through the data-cloning algorithm introduced earlier.
+This model was expected to better incorporate the unobservable behavior of volatility by considering its effects on both the returns and their mean simultaneously.
+Table 5 presents the estimated parameter values, their standard errors of estimate, and the credible intervals.
+It also includes the parameter values estimated through the MCMC method and their corresponding standard errors.